fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 It is usually a good idea to have as much as possible setup in an \*-as-code approach, because it offers:
 - clear definitions and automation, i.e., clear state definition and reproducibility
 - rollouts from central servers (offers audit logs)
-- a workflow like common software development, i.e., testing and reviewing is easier
+- common software development workflows, i.e., testing, reviewing and rollouts are easier to manage

 Since Jenkins 2.x we can use pipeline-as-code approaches like [Travis][travis] or [CircleCI][circleci] do.
 However, the overall (plugin) [configuration](#configuration-script) and setup of [job interfaces](#job-interface) is not covered by pipeline-as-code.